Ketibansapi/aiamern/README.md

 ### License

-This project is licensed under the MIT License
+This project is licensed under the MIT License, Deary Herdiano.